mprinc/model-sdk/docs/source/ui_components.md

   return model.generate_image(opts['render_factor'])
 ```

 As a model porter you must decide which of the options that are configurable by the user should be setup options and which should be inference options.
-A good rule of thumb is that if an option is needed to load or initialize a model it should be a setup option.
+A good <span class='important'>rule of thumb</span> is that if an option is needed to load or initialize a model it should be a setup option.
 Otherwise it should be an inference option.

 <img src="_static/images/ui_components_screenshot_model_options_panel.png" style="max-width: 400px; display: block; margin: auto;">